origin1tech/pargv/README.md

 - .configure 		 ([number] | [opts], [opts]) accepts index of cmd and/or configuration options object.
 - .parse 				 ([array]) parses process.argv or a supplied array argument.
 - .addParser		 (string, function, [boolean]) adds a new parser, used to cast arg to correct data type.
-- .modifyParser  [DEPRECATED] use addParser pass true as third arg to overwrite.
 - .cast 				 (*) calls parsers returning cast value when truthy value is returned.
-- .getFlags 		 ([pargs]) returns only the flags from either the saved parsing or manually provided..
+- .getFlags 		 () returns only the flags from either the saved parsing or manually provided..
 - .hasCmd 			 (* | array | ...) check if cmd exist in cmds, if first arg is parsed result will check it.
 - .getCmd				 (number) returns the command by index.
 - .flagsToArray  ([defaults], [strip]) returns an array of flags with optional defaults.
 - .flagsToString ([defaults], [char]) returns a string of flags w/ optional defaults separated by char
 - .reset 				 () resets the configuration back to defaults, often used when parsing manual array of args.

 ## Configure Options